example42/example42.github.io/_drafts/2021-01-15-hiera-merge-behavior.md

 - `hash` and
 - `deep`

+All data examples assume that you have a hiera.yaml file using four hierarchies:
+- node specific data
+- application-stage specific data
+- application specific data
+- common data

 ## first

 By default if no option is provided, hiera uses the `first` merge option.